 Меню:

-This article describes how to use Maven to build projects, written in Clojure (or in Clojure & Java).
+This article describes how to use Maven to build projects written in Clojure (or in Clojure, and other languages, such as Java).

 What is Maven?

-Maven is a software project management and comprehension tool.
-It implements dependency resolving (with automatic download from repositories), building & testing of code, deploying of software, etc. Maven's functionality is extensible with plugins, so it's possible to use it not only for Java code (primary goal of this tool), but also for code, written in other languages.
-You can read more about Maven in following books (freely available).
+Maven is a software project life cycle management tool.
+It implements dependencies resolution (with automatic download of missing dependencies from repositories), building & testing of code, deployment of software, etc. Maven's functionality is extensible with plugins, so it's possible to use it not only for Java code (primary goal of this tool), but also for code, written in other languages.
+You can read more about Maven in following book (freely available).

-Maven differs from other tools, such as Ant — it describes what we want to do, in contrast with Ant, that describes how to do something.
-Maven describes tasks to execute in declarative style, and all described tasks are performed by corresponding plugins.
+Maven differs from other tools, such as Ant — it describes what we want to do, in contrast with Ant, that describes how to do it.
+Maven uses declarative style to describe tasks that we want to execute, and all described tasks are performed by the corresponding plugins.

-Description of software lifecycle and project's information are stored in pom.xml file, that should exist in root directory of the project (and in root directories of sub-projects, if your project is separated into several modules).
-Project's information includes name, identifier and version of the project, and often includes other information: URL of project's site, information about source code repository (so you can use mvn scm:update goal to update code, for example), etc.
+Description of software lifecycle and information about project is stored in pom.xml file, that should exist in root directory of the project (and in root directories of sub-projects, if your project is separated into several modules).
+Project's information includes name, identifier and version of the project, and often includes more information: URL of project's site, information about source code repository (so you can use mvn scm:update goal to update code, for example), etc.

-Project Object Model (POM) defines set of stages for project's lifecycle — lifecycle phases.
-Each of lifecycle phase could include several tasks (goals), that define what will performed on given stage of lifecycle.
-There are several common stages: compilation (compile), testing (test), creation of package (package) and installation (install).
-Each of these lifecycle phases has dependencies on other phases, that should be executed before its invocation (compilation should be executed before testing, testing before packaging, etc.).
+Project Object Model (POM) defines set of stages for project's lifecycle — they are called "lifecycle phases".
+Each phase can include several tasks (goals), that define what will be performed on given stage.
+There are several common stages: compilation (compile), testing (test), creation of package (package), and installation (install).
+Each of these phases has dependencies on other phases, that should be executed before its invocation (compilation should be executed before testing, testing before packaging, etc.).

-Usually developer uses phase's name to invoke build process.
-For example, mvn package or mvn install, etc. But developer can also invoke concrete Maven's goal.
+Usually developer uses phase's name to start a process.
+For example, mvn package, or mvn install, etc. But developer can also execute concrete Maven's goal.
 To do this, he should specify name of plugin, that implements concrete goal, and task name in given plugin.
-For example, mvn clojure:run will run Clojure and execute script, specified in configuration.
+For example, mvn clojure:run will start Clojure and execute script, specified in configuration.
 We need to mention, that list of goals, that are executed for concrete lifecycle phase isn't constant — you can change this list by modifying plugin's configuration.

 Maven and Clojure

-Clojure's support in Maven is implemented by clojure-maven-plugin, that is available in Maven's central repository, so it automatically when it required.
+Clojure's support in Maven is provided by clojure-maven-plugin, that is available in Maven's central repository, so it always available1.
 As a base for your projects you can use pom.xml file from clojure-maven-example project.

-If you already have pom.xml in your project, then to enable this plugin you need to add following code into <plugins> section of pom.xml:
+If you already have pom.xml in your project, then to enable this plugin, you will need to add following code into <plugins> section of pom.xml:

 <plugin>